Global19-atlassian-net/iODKbook2/AlgLin/source/przeksztalcenia_lin_operatory.rst

    \qquad v,v'\in V.

 The set :math:`\ \text{End}(V)\ ` of linear operators on the space :math:`\,V\ `
-is equipped with the operations of addition, multiplication by scalars from the field :math:`\,K\ ` and composition
+is equipped with operations of addition, multiplication by scalars from the field :math:`\,K\ ` and composition
-(with these operations :math:`\,\text{End}(V)\,` is an algebra over the field :math:`\,K`). :math:`\,` A form of a matrix associated with composition of two operators is described in
+(with these operations :math:`\,\text{End}(V)\,` is an algebra over the field :math:`\,K`). :math:`\,` Form of a matrix associated with composition of two operators is described in

 .. admonition:: Theorem 12. :math:`\\`

-   Let :math:`\,F,\,G\in\text{End}(V),\ ` where :math:`\,V\,` is finite dimensional
+   Let :math:`\,F,\,G\in\text{End}(V),\ ` where :math:`\,V\,` is a finite dimensional
    vector space with basis :math:`\,\mathcal{B}.\ `
-   Then the matrix :math:`\,` (in basis :math:`\,\mathcal{B}`) :math:`\,` associated with composition of the operators :math:`\,F\ ` and  :math:`\,G\ ` is equal to a product of their matrices in this basis:
+   Then the matrix :math:`\,` (in basis :math:`\,\mathcal{B}`) :math:`\,` associated with composition of the operators :math:`\,F\ ` and  :math:`\,G\ ` is equal to product of their matrices in this basis:

    .. math::
       :label: multi